gabriel-smc/automatic-webhook-deploy/README.md

 When prompted either accept the default key name (id_rsa) or give your key a unique name.
 Press enter when asked for a passphrase, which will generate a passwordless key.
 Usually this isn't recommended, but we need our script to be able to connect to Bitbucket without a passphrase.

 A public and private key pair will be generated.
-Copy your public key вЂ“ the one with a .pub extension вЂ“ to the clipboard.
+Copy your public key — the one with a .pub extension — to the clipboard.
 On the Bitbucket website navigate to Account > SSH Keys, and choose to add a new key.
 Paste in your public key and save it.

 Back on your server, edit your ~/.ssh/config file to add bitbucket.org as a host.
 This ensures that the correct key is used when connecting by SSH to bitbucket.org.
 YouвЂ™ll need to create the config file if it doesnвЂ™t exist: